 - Locate, read and interpret information in short simple texts, which may contain simple graphic or diagrammatic information

-- Communicate written information in a work or emergency situation
+- Communicate verbal and written information in a work or emergency situation

 - Locate, select and use simple mathematical actions and information in familiar real life activities or texts